Free Walking Tour Berlin

 Before you head out to explore the Altes Museum, here are a few essential details:

-• Opening Hours: The museum is open from Tuesday to Sunday, between 10:00 AM and 6:00 PM.
+• Opening Hours: The museum operates from 10:00 AM to 6:00 PM during Tuesday through Sunday.

 In Conclusion